 The ZIP file contains 5 Files: Background Music New.MP3, Background.PNG, Flare.PNG, Flare.MP4, and Trailing Particles.MP4

 I have both PowerPoint 2016 and Office 365 Business on my Desktop and Laptop respectively.
-I was facing a problem where videos were not playing during the slideshow even all the settings were correct.
-If you are facing such problem then you can watch our video on Embedded Videos Doesn’t Play in PowerPoint 2016 Tutorial or follow these instructions:
+I was facing a problem where videos were not playing during the slideshow even though all the settings were correct.
+If you are facing such a problem then you can watch our video on Embedded Videos Don’t Play in PowerPoint 2016 Tutorial or follow these instructions: